 With over 24,000 employees and students and more than 10,000 residents, the Memphis Medical District is poised for growth, expansion, and opportunity.
 Located between Downtown and Midtown Memphis, the Medical District is in the process of transformation and forging an identity of its own.
 The District is home to large medical and educational institutions, including several prominent hospitals and colleges.
-Also within the District borders are several historic and unique neighborhoods including the Pinch District, Peabody-Vance, the Edge, and Victorian Village.
+Also within the District borders are historic and unique neighborhoods including the Pinch District, Uptown, Peabody-Vance, the Edge, Victorian Village, and Madison Heights.

 Click on the images to get a closer look at each neighborhood!

 This historic neighborhood showcases mid- to late-1800 homes -- Mallory Neely House, Woodruff Fontaine House, James Lee House and Mollie Fontaine Lounge to name a few -- that have been repurposed into museums, a bed and breakfast, and one of the city's hottest night spots.